katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 of the code, such as installing all of the packages supplied as arguments to the module.

-How to unit test Ansible modules
+How to unit test Assible modules
 ================================

 There are a number of techniques for unit testing modules.
 Beware that most